Dragonmystic707/exalted-reincarnated/docs/Solars/Introduction.md

 Point the Night may choose at any time during the Scene to conceal or reveal their Anima Banner, up to Burning Level.

+**Burning Anima:**
-At Bonfire Level, they may instead curl their Anima inwards to obscure all discerning characteristics--the existence of an Exalt is undeniable, but no possible form of perception can reveal their identity.
+At Bonfire Level, they may instead curl their Anima inwards to obscure all discerning characteristics—the existence of an Exalt is undeniable, but no possible form of perception can reveal their identity.

 *Associated Abilities*: Athletics, Awareness, Deception, Navigation,